 Welcome to citygirlmeetsfarmboy!
 I am so glad you are here and hope you find inspiration for your home while visiting.
 Make sure to follow me on instagram here for daily inspiration!

 I was shopping here for birch plywood to make shiplap.
-More on that DIY coming soon.
+That final project is shared here.
 This is what the associate helped me find:

 I calculated how much I would need.
 (My wall was 80 square feet and each board was 4 feet by 8 feet = 32 feet.
 So I grabbed 3 boards to be safe.)